 So, though I never thought it possible, Bill Paxton may have single-handedly redeemed himself with this one film.

-The best thriller of the year that nobody went to see, Frailty is not only a Southern gothic horror film, a freaky-as-hell nail-biter, and a super-twisty mystery that works, but it is one of the few films about religous freaks that shows the perspective of the fellow who is acting on the word of the Almighty himself.
+The best thriller of the year that nobody went to see, Frailty is not only a Southern Gothic horror film, a freaky-as-hell nail-biter, and a super-twisty mystery that works, but it is one of the few films about religious freaks that shows the perspective of the fellow who is acting on the word of the Almighty himself.